IntersectMBO/plutus-apps/doc/plutus/howtos/plutus-spending-script-example.rst

 any datum hash.
 We calculate the script address as follows:

 .. code:: bash
+   > cabal run exe:plutus-example

-   > cardano-cli address build --payment-script-file plutus-example/generated-plutus-scripts/always-succeeds-txin.plutus  --testnet-magic 42
+   > cardano-cli address build --payment-script-file generated-plutus-scripts/always-succeeds-txin.plutus  --testnet-magic 42
    > addr_test1wzeqkp6ne3xm6gz39l874va4ujgl4kr0e46pf3ey8xsu3jsgkpcj2

 Now, we should create the tx that will send ADA to the script address of